-Yes, the OECD (OECD, 2013b) and the U.S. National Academies of Science (Stone et al., 2014) have references for national statistical agencies, and others, for how to measure the various types of subjective wellbeing.
+Yes, the OECD (OECD, 2013b) and the U.S. National Academies of Science (Stone, Mackie, et al., 2014) have references for national statistical agencies, and others, for how to measure the various types of subjective wellbeing.
 Two dimensions are described in the first FAQ on this page.

 More generally, experts (and these two reference guides) conceive of three or four dimensions of subjective well-being: cognitive evaluations like the measure above, positive affect, negative affect, and something more akin to meaningfulness of life.

 Subjective well-being is often measured by a single question.
 This means reported values for a given population are simple averages of responses to a single question.
 Technically speaking, that means they are not an index.
 An index is a weighted sum of several different numbers; for instance, the Human Development Index (HDI) is essentially the (geometric) average of income, education, and life expectancy, things which cannot normally or sensibly be added together.

 While many indices include something like “happiness” in their name (The Happiness Index, Gross National Happiness, Gross National Well-being, etc), showing a growing interest in measures of wellbeing, they tend to include both subjective results and objective data such as GDP per capita, life expectancy, etc. Including various components introduces the issue of how to weight them, particularly since weighting tends to heavily impact the levels and rankings of indices, and as such they necessarily reflect the preference of the designer.